andrew-pyle/slides/content/harding/comp-1510/07-structs.md

     string cry;
 };

-// stucts go above functions
+// structs go above functions

 // Print each Pokemon in the with a number prefix void print_team(const vector<Pokemon> pokemon_team) {